DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

 Once a bunch of satellite images were downloaded, a small python script was used to automatically distribute each intersection image to their own folder and within each folder, create the structure shown in @listing:dataset_structure. #acr("GIMP") was chosen as the software to draw the paths through the intersections.
 First, another small script distributed a `.xcf` file to each intersection folder. `.xcf` is the file format for #acr("GIMP") projects.
 This base `.xcf` was defined to be 400x400 pixels and contained a black background and three empty layers named "left", "right", and "ahead".
 This massively simplified the process of creating the paths by not having to create a new project every time a new intersection was to be processed.

 For each of the paths drawn in #acr("GIMP"), they were saved individually as a `.png` file.
 Yet another small script then used these images of the path to create the corresponding #acr("JSON") files containing the entry and exit coordinates of the path as well as generate the cold map.
 The cold map generated is stored as a `.npy` files, as the values of the cold map are simply between 0 and 1, meaning it does not make sense to store as a #acr("PNG") as there is not high enough values to be discernible to the human eye.
-The small scripts mentioned can be seen in #text("Appendix X", fill: red).
+The small scripts mentioned can be seen in #text("Appendix X", fill: red). // sat_to_dataset, coldmap_gen, ee_gen

 As described, this is a very time consuming process, and despite many hours of work being put into it, the training dataset only consisted of 112 intersections, some of which have very similar satellite images.
 To enlarge this dataset dramatically, the dataset underwent augmentation.
 Augmentation can be done in many ways with different methods.
 A variety of augmentations were chosen for this dataset, including: colouration, distortion, cropping, and zooming.
 The reason for choosing these will be discussed in their respective sections.